mongodb/docs/source/includes/arbiter-fcv-version.rst

-For example, an arbiter in a MongoDB |newversion| cluster, has an fCV value of |oldversion|.
+For example, an arbiter in a MongoDB |newversion| cluster, has an FCV value of |oldversion|.